About middle ear infection or otitis media

 The medical name for middle ear infections is otitis media.

-Other times, symptoms might be like those of a cold, with fever, runny nose, irritability or loss of appetite.
-Children usually complain of earache, or of a feeling of fullness or pressure in the ear.
-Your child might also feel off balance and have trouble hearing.
+Most children with a middle ear infection complain of earache, or of a feeling of fullness or pressure in the ear.
+They might feel off balance and have trouble hearing.
+Symptoms can also include fever, runny nose, irritability or loss of appetite.

 Babies might cry a lot and pull at the affected ear, especially at night when lying down.
-Some children might suffer severe and intense pain in their ear.
+Some children might suffer severe and intense pain in their ears.

 Ear infections that keep coming back might lead to ‘glue ear’, which is a thick, glue-like ooze in the middle ear.
 Glue ear might be associated with varying degrees of hearing loss, which might lead to behaviour, language and educational difficulties.

-When to see a doctor about middle ear infection
+Does your child need to see a doctor about a middle ear infection?

-You should take your child to see your GP if:
+Yes.
+You should take your child to see your GP if your child:

-- your child is generally unwell, has a fever or is vomiting
+- is generally unwell, has a fever or is vomiting

 The GP will look carefully at the inside of your child’s ear using an instrument called an otoscope.